With over 7.2+ million acres of terrain to be conquered, we suggest multiple visit to the Powder Highway to experience it all!

 Photo courtesy of Ainsworth Hot Springs Resort – the Cave

-Whitewater to RED Mountain
+Nelson (Whitewater Ski Resort) to RED Mountain Resort

 #15 — Along this portion of the route we have eight craft breweries — Angry Hen, Backroads, Lion’s Head, Nelson, Rossland, Savoy, Torchlight and Trail.
 Many offers tours & tastings, be sure to sample their seasonal brews too, (access by vehicle, then on foot).
 In total we are home to 16 breweries in the Kootenays (eastern & western maps).